 You should steer away from products that are heavy so you do not give your hair more reason to produce grease.

-Styling Tips: When styling your hair, (after its dry) you can put a little dry shampoo on your roots to soak up excess oil.
+Styling Tips: When styling your hair, (after it's dry) you can put a little dry shampoo on your roots to soak up excess oil.
 You can also try using a texturizing product from root to tip to give your hair more volume.

 Type 2 - Lax & Loose (Wavy)

 Type 2 hair is our lax and loose hair type, also known as wavy hair.
 This hair type is naturally wavy and forms an “S” shape.
-Type 2 hair is not as oily as Type 1 because of the slight texture it has, but type 2 hair is not completely free from combating oil or dryness.
+Type 2 hair is not as oily as Type 1 because of the slight texture it has, but is not completely free from combating oil or dryness.

 Type 2 also tends to be thicker than Type 1 hair.
 Consider Type 2 as the happy medium between curls and straight hair.